-That does not mean that all a church needs is good preaching and the rest will care for itself.
-A local church is a complex body and there are many other standards that must be met for the church to increase both in spiritual depth and numerical strength.
+That does not mean that all a church needs is good preaching and the rest will take care of itself.
+A local church is a complex body and there are a score of other tasks that must be done to meet a basic standard for the church to increase both in spiritual depth and number.

-Nor does it mean that the whole burden for the growth of a church is upon the pastors and if their performance in the pulpit is exceptional the church will thrive in every other respect.
-The growing church must also have a core of lay workers who bear the spiritual burden for growth and outreach along with the pastor.
+Nor does it mean that the whole burden for the growth of a church is upon the pastors.
+The growing church must also have lay workers who share the spiritual burden for pastoral ministry and outreach with the pastor.

-It does not even mean that brilliant preaching is necessary for the church to grow.
-As G. Campbell Morgan so clearly summarized, real preaching must only meet three basic criteria: it must be true, clear and anointed.
+It does not even mean that preaching must be brilliant for the church to grow.
+As G. Campbell Morgan so clearly summarized, real preaching must meet only three basic criteria: it must be true, clear and anointed.

-What it does mean is that the center for spiritual nourishment for the congregation is the pulpit, and if the pulpit lacks authenticity either in content, clarity or unction, even an increase in numbers of people will not equal genuine congregational growth.
+What it does mean is that the primary spiritual nourishment and guidance of the congregation flows from the pulpit to the people, their Bible study classes, family prayer times and evangelistic outreach.
+If the pulpit lacks authenticity in content, clarity or spiritual genuineness, even an increase in numbers of people will not equal genuine congregational growth.

-We have all seen hummingbirds hover in air, wings ablur, while they sip from feeders filled with a red liquid — sugar and water.
-I’m told that if the mixture is made up of saccharin and water they will continue to come and feed with equal thirst, but gradually they will become weak and unable to fly.
-The taste of saccharin is sweet enough to fool them, but it lacks the calories they need.
+We have all seen hummingbirds hover in air, wings blurring, while they sip from feeders filled with a red liquid — sugar and water with food coloring to attract them.
+I’m told that if the mixture is instead made up of saccharin and water they will continue to come and feed with equal thirst but gradually will become weak and unable to fly.
+The taste of saccharin is sweet enough to fool them, but it lacks the calories to nourish.

-In a similar way, what is delivered from the pulpit must not only appeal to the ear of the listener; it must nourish the spirit.
-That is, it must speak the word of God to the deep hunger for soul-food that God puts in his people.
+In a similar way, what is delivered from the pulpit must not only appeal to the ear of listeners; it must nourish believers and challenge the unawakened.
+That is, it must speak the word of God to the deep need for soul-food that God puts in his people.

-What can move pastors everywhere to come before their people with a well formed word from the Lord?
-I know of nothing but the commands of the Scriptures, and the best place to seek that prompting is in the Pastoral Epistles — 1 and 2 Timothy and Titus.
-These were first century pastors who were assigned to oversee young established congregations.
-And what did the Apostle Paul say to them in writing?
+What can move pastors everywhere to come before their people with a well- formed word from the Lord?
+I know of nothing but obedience to the commands of the Scriptures, and the best place to seek such prompting is in the Pastoral Epistles — 1 and 2 Timothy and Titus.
+These were first-century pastors who were assigned to oversee young congregations.
+And what did the Apostle Paul write to them?